Gardiner Greene Howland: Personal life

 Howland died on November 9, 1851, and was buried at Green-Wood Cemetery in Brooklyn, New York.

 Descendants

 Through his daughter Rebecca, he was a grandfather of James Roosevelt Roosevelt (1854–1927), who married Helen Schermerhorn Astor, the second daughter of businessman William Backhouse Astor Jr. and socialite Caroline Webster Schermerhorn Astor.
 Through his son Gardiner Jr., he was a grandfather of Maud Howland (1866–1952), who married banker, financier, and philanthropist Percy Rivington Pyne II; and Dulany Howland (1859–1915), who married Marguerite McClure.
-After Dulany's death, Marguerite married Ambassador Ogden Haggerty Hammond, the father of Millicent Fenwick.
+After Dulany's death, Marguerite married Ambassador Ogden H. Hammond, the father of Millicent Fenwick.